Sebastian Clemmensen

-Sebastian Senna Hounou Clemmensen (born 1 September 2003) is a professional footballer who plays for IFK Göteborg as a striker and winger.
+Sebastian Senna Hounou Clemmensen (born 1 September 2003) is a professional footballer who plays as a striker and winger for Rio Ave.
 Born in Denmark, he represents Togo at an international level.

 Club career

 Clemmensen played for B.93 in Denmark, after also playing youth football for Kastrup BK and FC Copenhagen.
+He made his senior debut for B.93 in a league game against AB in May 2023.

 On 25 August 2024, Clemmensen signed a four-and-a-half-year contract with Hammarby IF.
 He made his Allsvenskan debut in a 0–0 draw against IF Elfsborg on 22 September 2024, being substituted in for Bazoumana Touré in the 84th minute.

 On 6 February 2025, Clemmensen signed a four-year contract with IFK Göteborg.

 International career

 Clemmensen made his debut for the Togo U23 team in January 2024.